Benefits of using a 3PL and 4PL provider during a downturn

 Owing to regular strategic reviews of global sourcing strategies and synergies, your shipping processes benefit from your logistics provider’s best routes and practices.
 In fact, 91% of shippers report that the partnership with their 3PL provider has been successful.

 - Improved customer experience: Outsourced logistics allow for direct savings through freight sourcing, consolidated transport spend, and “back haul” opportunities.
-In industry reviews, 89% of businesses say that 3PLs have contributed in improving service to customers.
+In industry reviews, 89% of businesses say that 3PLs have contributed to improving service to customers.

 - Access to updated technologies: 3PL and 4PL providers are knowledgeable of industry best practices and stay up-to-date with the latest technology and logistics processes.
 3PL software is capable of advanced reporting, inventory management, and provides visibility to monitor the entire process.